 The grade X (grade) is used to indicate absence from the final examination when all other course requirements have been met.
 However, if the student would fail the course regardless of what grade was received in the final, an "F" grade may be given.
 The grade in parenthesis is determined by including in the grade calculation an F (or zero score) for the missing final exam.
 The X grade may be removed by a make-up examination if the absence was for good cause (e.g., illness or other emergency).
 To be eligible for the make-up exam, the student must file a petition and the petition must be approved by the committee on standing of students.
-If the student fails to petition, or if the petition is not granted, or if the student fails to appear for the scheduled make-up examination, then the X grade will be converted into the parenthetical grade after the first scheduled make-up examination following the receipt of the X grade.
-If the petition is granted and the final examination is taken, the X grade will be changed by the instructor using the make-up examination procedures and the parenthetical grade will be dropped from the transcript.
+If the student fails to petition, or if the petition is not granted, or if the student fails to appear for the scheduled make-up examination, then the X grade will be converted into the parenthetical grade after the first scheduled make-up examination is taken, the X grade will be changed by the instructor using the make-up examination procedures and the parenthetical grade will be dropped from the transcript.